JonJagger/question-book/README.md

 Try it now using the awesome
 [play with docker](http://labs.play-with-docker.com/)

-Click the recaptcha and add a new instance.
-In the terminal type these three commands:
+Login, and add a new instance, in the terminal type these three commands:
 ```
 git clone https://github.com/JonJagger/question-book.git
 cd question-book